Brenda Laurel: Purple Moon and games for girls

 As one of the earliest female game designers, Laurel became active in writing on the topic of developing video games for girls.
 She posited that while the early video game industry focused almost exclusively upon developing products aimed at young men, girls were not inherently disinterested in the medium.
 Rather, girls were simply interested in different kinds of gaming experiences.
-Her research suggested that young women tended to prefer experiences based around complex social interaction, verbal skills, and transmedia.
+Her research suggested that young women tended to prefer experiences based around complex social interaction, verbal skills, and transmedia storytelling.

 The game business arose from computer programs that were written by and for young men in the late 1960s and early 1970s.
 They worked so well that they formed a very lucrative industry fairly quickly.
 But what worked for that demographic absolutely did not work for most girls and women.